Shawn1993/cnn-text-classification-pytorch/README.md

 ## Introduction
-This is the implementation of kim's [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper in PyTorch.
+This is the implementation of Kim's [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper in PyTorch.

-Kim's implementation of the model in Theano:
+1. Kim's implementation of the model in Theano:
 [https://github.com/yoonkim/CNN_sentence](https://github.com/yoonkim/CNN_sentence)

-Denny Britz has an implementation in Tensorflow:
+2. Denny Britz has an implementation in Tensorflow:
 [https://github.com/dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf)

 ## Requirement